nbiederbeck/lst-agn-analysis/README.md

 Adapt to your liking

-- Data selection: `config.json` (TODO: Move this)
+- Data selection: `config.json` (DEV-TODO: Move this)
-- MCs to use, lstchain env and number of off regions: `configs/slt_agn.json` (gammapy does not handle energy-dependent cuts automatically, so we need to work around this)
+- MCs to use, lstchain env and number of off regions: `configs/lst_agn.json` (gammapy does not handle energy-dependent cuts automatically, so we need to work around this)
 - IRFs (lstchain): `configs/irf_tool_config.json`
 - gammapy: `analysis.yaml` and `models.yaml` in subdirectories `configs/analysis_*`.
-All `analysis*` directories will be searched, so you might want to remove the standard ones first (TODO: Find a better solution for this).
+All `analysis*` directories will be searched, so you might want to remove the standard ones first (DEV-TODO: Find a better solution for this).
 These all use the same dl3, but produce their own dl4

 ## Run the analysis